243 Elm St, Hanover, MA 02339, USA

 FISHING ADVISORY: The Indian Head River (IHR) has long been a popular fishing destination, and for good reason.
 The calm waters, miles of shoreline, and variety of fish make it an ideal location for the freshwater angler.
 Historically, this was a prime spot for herring, shad, smelt, bass, white and red perch, pickerel, horn pout, and even salmon.
 Due to mercury contamination from the National Fireworks site at Factory Pond in Hanover, the Massachusetts Department of Health has issued a health advisory that the general public should not eat any fish caught from Drinkwater River, Indian Head River or North River.
 While the source of the mercury contamination is located upstream, mercury bioaccumulates through the food chain, resulting in animals with increasingly higher concentrations of mercury in their bodies.
 Check current regulations prior to fishing in the IHR.

 FISH MIGRATION: The fish ladder was constructed here with the intention of assisting migratory fish over the dam.
 Sadly, it is not very effective.
 Some fish do manage to get over it, though!
 In April and May, you can sometimes view herring here as they wait to enter the fish ladder.
 Look downstream of the dam at the right moment, and you might see thousands of fish.
 Unfortunately, due to the location of this fish ladder, in the middle of the spillway, we can’t figure a safe way to monitor or maintain the fish as they pass here.
 Thus we have no idea what their success rate might be, in getting past this dam.
-There is another dam — well, really just the rock remnants of one — just downstream of the State Street and Cross Street bridge in Hanson and Hanover.
+There is another dam — well, really just the rock remnants of a spillway — just below the State Street and Cross Street bridge in Hanson and Hanover.

 Diadromous fish spend one portion of their lives in saltwater and another portion in freshwater.
 These fish can be split into two categories: Anadromous and Catadromous.
 Anadromous fish spend the majority of their life in saltwater and return to freshwater to spawn.
 Catadromous fish spend the majority of their life in freshwater and return to saltwater to spawn.